-The Distressed Cities TA program is designed to build the administrative capacity of smaller distressed communities recently impacted by a natural disaster.
+The Distressed Cities Technical Assistance (DCTA) Program is designed to build the administrative capacity of smaller distressed communities recently impacted by a natural disaster.
 The focus of this TA includes financial management, economic development, and disaster recovery planning.

 This program has three main goals:

 This program also allows HUD to develop a set of best practices and recommendations to share with other communities facing similar challenges.